 They met on a baron piece of land and simply drew a line in the ground.
 One side would become India and the other Pakistan.
-It was as simple as that!
+It was as simple (and brutal) as that!

 Today this place is known as the Wagah-Attari Border.
 Since 1959 military forces on both sides have practiced a daily ceremony to lower the flags and close the border.
 In this ceremony border forces, dressed in their respective uniforms, perform drills characterised by furiously paced marching and high leg kicking.
 Moves that might be more at home in a Monty Python sketch – think Ministry of funny walks!

 The ceremony has grown so much in popularity that the border now has custom made stadiums to house all the spectators that come to watch.

 Although the drills are performed on both sides, the Indian stadium is much bigger and boasts more of a party atmosphere.